 STUDENT NAME:

-STUDENT ID#:C CURRENT SEMESTER:
+STUDENT ID#: CU RRENT SEMESTER:

 COURSE:

-ECTION #
+SECTION #

-TO THE DEAN'S OFFI CE:
+TO THE DEAN'S OFFICE:

-PLEASE NOTE THAT DEFER COMPLETION D STUDENT REQUESTS F PERMISSION TO
+PLEASE NOTE THAT THE AE DEFER COMPLETION OF (CI TUDENT REQUESTS PERM IISSION TO

-COURSE PAPER R SEMINAR PAPER
+COURSE PAPER SEMINAR PAPER

-CLINICAL DIRECTED RESEARCH I PAPER
+CLINICAL DIRECTED RESEARCH PAP ER

-FOR THE SEMESTER R UNTIL THE SEMESTER
+FOR THE SEMESTER UI SEMESTER

 DATED:

 PROFESSOR

-ENDO RSEMENT BY OFF ICE OF STUDENT AFFAIR 8S
+ENDORSEME NT BY OFFICE OF STUDENT AFFAIRS

-(APPROVED) (DISAPPROVED)
+(APPR OVED) (DISAPPROVED)

 DATES:

-DIRECT OR, OFFICE OF STUDE NT AFFAIRS
+DIRECTOR, OFFICE OF STUDENT AFFAIRS

-AMONWEALTH LAW SCHOOL
+WIDENER UNIVERSITY COMMONWEALTH LAW SCHOOL COURSE \\\\\\ INSTRUCTOR \\\\\\

-C OURSE INST RUCTOR

-ΕX XAMINATION 20 TIME
+EXAMINATION \\\\\ 20 \\\ TIME \\\\\

-GI ENERAL INSTRU CTIONS:
+GENERAL INSTRUCTIONS:

-Ple Y(EN PR ease read these gener OUR EXAMINATION OORSEMENT, LO ral instruction, DETA ON, DETA G IN MA ND OF T tion before taki ACH THIS SHE TERIALS AN THE EXAM.
-PI ing the examination AFTER YOU COMPLETE EET FROM THE EXAM, COMPLETE D RETURN ALL MATERIALS TO THE LEASE RETAIN BOTTOM YELLOW COPY
+Please read these general instruction before taking the examination..
+AFTER YOU COMPLETE YOUR EXAMINATION, DETACH THIS SHEET FROM THE EXAM, COMPLETE ENDORSEMENT, LOG IN MATERIALS AND RETURN ALL MATERIALS TO THE PROCTOR AT THE END OF THE EXAM.
+PLEASE RETAIN BOTTOM YELLOW COPY OF THIS FORM FOR YOUR RECORDS.

-- • • urpose, please sign out at the Proctor's desk.
-A y one student is allowed outside the examination
+1. If you need to leave the room for any purpose, please sign out at the Proctor's desk.
+A sign-out sheet is provided for that purpose.
+Only one student is allowed outside the examination room at a time.

-2. Your law school ol identific cation card mus at be visible to the proctor during the examination.

-3. attempt to gain and Student Code of Co further advised that unfair acad onduct and t you must demic advantag d may result in t report any inc e of Conduct during this examination.
-Any ge during the examination is a violation of the prosecution by the Office of the Dean.
-You are eident occurring during the examination in which academic advantage.
+- 2. Your law school identification card must be visible to the proctor during the examination. - 3.
+You are under the Law School Student Code of Conduct during this examination.
+Any attempt to gain an unfair academic advantage during the examination is a violation of the Student Code of Conduct and may result in prosecution by the Office of the Dean.
+You are further advised that you must report any incident occurring during the examination in which any other student attempts to gain an unfair academic advantage.

-Examples of un ıfair acade emic advantage include:
+Examples of unfair academic advantage include:

-b.
-Use of ac.
-Any bred.
-Failure any unauth each of the to cease w e rules providin vriting immedia als during an examination; ag for anonymous grading; ately when time is called; and o get a deferred examination.

-4. amination materials at the bottom of this form. in will be considered a violation of the Student
+- a.
+Cheating on any examination; - b.
+Use of any unauthorized materials during an examination; - c.
+Any breach of the rules providing for anonymous grading; - d.
+Failure to cease writing immediately when time is called; and - e.
+False or misleading statements to get a deferred examination. - 4.
+You are required to accurately log in all examination materials at the bottom of this form.
+Any misrepresentation of materials logged in will be considered a violation of the Student Code of Conduct.

-FN NDORSEMENT BY / STUDE NT.
+ENDORSEMENT BY STUDENT:

-I h stu ave read the foregoing ng and I co ertify that I hav we neither given nor received aid from any other ner certify that I have not witnessed any other ination, unless noted below.
+I have read the foregoing and I certify that I have neither given nor received aid from any other student in the taking of this examination.
+I further certify that I have not witnessed any other student giving or receiving aid during the examination, unless noted below.

+(Signature)

-(Signature) (Student ID Number)
+(Student ID Number)

-EX KAM MATERIALS SLOG
+EXAM MATERIALS LOG:

-of Exam Books Scrap Bool k Scan Sheet
+of Exam Books \\\\\ Scrap Book \\\\\ Scan Sheet \\\\\ Examination\ Supplement \\\\\

-Exam nination k Scan Sheet Supplement